BZIvanov/Learning-SpringBoot/SpringFramework/IoCandDI/README.md

 In Spring, DI is implemented through:

-1. Constructor Injection: Dependencies are provided through the class constructor.
+1. **Constructor Injection**: Dependencies are provided through the class constructor.

 ```java
 @Service